-There’s a couple words that you can use to describe Anna Wise forthcoming debut album, due later this year.
+There are a couple of words that you can use to describe Anna Wise forthcoming debut album, As If It Were Forever due later this year.
 Stream of consciousness.
 Meditation.
 Spirit.
 The new single, “What’s Up With You,” hints at a very sultry and non-conforming structure for a song that takes you wherever Wise’s inner compass led her too.
 In speaking with Wise, there was a huge theme of improvisation and the inspiration of just letting go.
 Sometimes that’s what artistry is.
 It’s not overthinking and letting your mind catch up with your inner compass.

 To start off, I wanted to say congrats on your newborn!
 With recording your debut album, did becoming a mother factor into the creative process?
 If any influence at all?